ladc/MAOOAM/fortran/README.md

   order of the blocks.

-Model and integration parameters can be specified in the params.nml namelist file.

 Finally, the IC.nml file specifying the initial condition should be defined.
-To obtain an example of this configuration file corresponding to the model you have previously defined, simply delete the current IC.nml file (if it exists) and run the program :
+To obtain an example of this configuration file corresponding to the model you have previously defined, simply delete the current IC.nml file (if it exists) and run the main program :

     ./maooam